YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 |------------|----------|--------|-----------|----------|
 |            |     0.635|   0.548|      0.927|     0.688|

 **Observation:** In this case, the model with Word2Vec has worst performance rather than the model with Glove.
 However, this model have many possibility to improve considering that we do not use optimization.
-We will apply optimization in further study since we found that there are many parameters to improve performance [keras-].
+We will apply optimization in further study since we found that there are many parameters to improve performance [21].

 ## 7.Ensemble